The Challenge provides the secretariat for the All Party Parliamentary Group (APPG) on Social Integration.

 - Integration not Demonisation: The final report of the All-Party Parliamentary Group on Social Integration’s inquiry into the integration of immigrants, published in August 2017.

-In December 2017, the APPG launched a second inquiry into intergenerational connection.
+In December 2017, the APPG launched a second inquiry into an intergenerational connection.
 It will examine how different generations relate to one another in modern Britain, and how society is affected when people of different age groups don’t meet and mix.
 It released an essay collection to mark the launch of the inquiry:

 - Ages apart?
 Ties and divides across the generations, published in December 2017.